The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 “I might lose control” or “I might go crazy!”

-Panic attacks are a many-faceted problem and the same holds true for the causes of panic attacks.
+Panic attacks, as a whole, are a multi-faceted problem, and the same holds true for the underlying causes of panic attacks.

-This means there isn't one single thing that we can point to as the underlying cause of panic attacks, unfortunately.
+Unfortunately, this means there isn't one thing we can point to as the underlying cause of panic attacks.

-There are however certain factors that come together to form conditions that set us up to be more likely to experience panic attacks.
+However, certain factors come together to form conditions that make it much more likely to experience panic attacks.

-And not only if we just have a panic attack, but if we continue having panic attacks.
+These conditions apply not only to having a panic attack but also if a person continues having panic attacks.

 It should be made very clear that having panic attacks doesn't mean you are weak or that you have mental/emotional problems.

-It simply means that the environmental, psychological and chemical/biological conditions in you and in your life create a state more likely to experience the sudden onset of fear and panic.
+It means that your life's environmental, psychological, and chemical/biological conditions create a state in which you are more likely to experience the sudden onset of fear and panic.

-(Further reading: for more on beliefs and their underlying role in anxiety checkout our article “Psychological Causes of Anxiety,” for more on biology and anxiety check out “Biological Causes of Anxiety”).
+(Further reading: for more on beliefs and their underlying role in anxiety, check out our article "Psychological Causes of Anxiety," and for more on biology and anxiety, check out "Biological Causes of Anxiety").

-It's important to understand this relationship between the environmental (your lifestyle, relationships, etc.), psychological (your beliefs, coping strategies, etc.) and the chemical/biological (your genetics, neurotransmitters, nervous system, etc.).
+It's important to understand this relationship between environmental factors (your lifestyle, relationships, etc.), psychological factors (your beliefs, coping strategies, etc.), and chemical/biological factors (your genetics, neurotransmitters, nervous system, etc.).

-We don't experience panic attacks because of one area alone.
-It always a combination of these factors.
+You don't experience panic attacks because of one area alone.
+It is always a combination of these factors.

-The panic attack itself is a chemical/biological response and it's very often our interpretation or fear (psychological) of this chemical response that takes us down the path of panic.
+The panic attack itself is a chemical/biological response, and it's very often your interpretation or fear (psychological) of this chemical response that takes you down the path of panic.

-Whether it's the environment of the location we are in, the environment of the people we are around, or the environment of our own body.
+Whether it's the environment of your location, the environment of the people you are around, or the environment of your own body.

 Or another example…

-Panic attacks are often associated with specific situational triggers (e.g. going to the mall alone) or internal cues which we interpret as something dangerous or scary (e.g. chest pain).
+Panic attacks are often associated with specific situational triggers (e.g., going to the mall alone) or internal cues that you interpret as dangerous or scary (e.g., chest pain).

 For many people, experiencing one of these personal triggers can set up a seemingly automatic response of fear and worry that can lead to a panic attack.

-One of the strongest situational triggers for many people is where they were when they experienced a panic attack.
+One of the most potent situational triggers for many people is where they were when they experienced a panic attack.

 There is often a deep fear of it happening again whenever they are in the same location or situation.

-The first major panic attack I can remember (which was also one of the worst) was during a normal shopping trip at the grocery store when I was a teenager.
+The first major panic attack I remember (which was also one of the worst) was during a typical shopping trip at the grocery store as a teenager.

 I became fixated on the terrifying thought of losing control and going crazy in the middle of the store.

-I imagined having a full breakdown and the police arriving to haul me off to the looney bin.
+I imagined having a complete breakdown and the police arriving to haul me off to the looney bin.

-Everyone in the store, my family, my friends, would all talk about how crazy I was and I would remain in an asylum for the rest of my life.
+Everyone in the store, my family and friends, would all talk about how crazy I was, and I would remain in an asylum for the rest of my life.

 Good times…

-It came seemingly out of the blue and there was nothing exceptional about the experience that would otherwise have triggered the panic.
+It seemed to come out of nowhere, and nothing exceptional about the experience would have triggered the panic

-Despite the intensity of the experience and my deep fear of “losing control” and losing my mind – what actually happened during my shopping trip was much less dramatic.
+Despite the intensity of the experience and my deep fear of "losing control" and my mind, what actually happened during my shopping trip was much less dramatic.

 The intensity of the fear and the sensations eventually mellowed out.

-After about 10-15 minutes I was back to pretty much normal functioning.
+After 10-15 minutes, I was back to normal functioning.

 No trip to the looney bin.
 No “crazy” outbursts.